Delhi Queer Pride Parade: 2014

 The seventh Delhi Queer Pride held on 30 November 2014, was the first pride march after the Supreme Court reinstated Section 377 of the Indian Penal code, which criminalises 'unnatural sex'.
 The community walked to reinforce their identities with this year's theme 'No going back.'
 Around 700 people danced and walked against Section 377.

 2015

 The eighth Delhi Queer Pride was held on 29 November and kickstarted from Tolstoy Marg at 2 PM.
-The march saw hundreds of LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) people and allies walk the two-km stretch from Barakhamba road to Jantar Mantar, ending with a range of performances.
+The march saw hundreds of LGBTQIA+ people and allies walk the two-km stretch from Barakhamba road to Jantar Mantar, ending with a range of performances.
 The statement this year talked about freedom not just from Section 377, but freedom from all social injustices.

 2016

 On 27 November 2016, the ninth Delhi queer pride took place on the streets of New Delhi from Barakhamba Road to Tolstoy Marg.
 This march saw a larger turnout, where about 800-1000 people turned up.
-Members of the LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual) community as well friends and families came with placards, masks and costumes.
-This year's march demanded freedom and solidarity for Dalits, Muslims, women, disabled, Kashmiris, people in the North-East, Adivasis, academics, filmmakers and students.
+Members of the LGBTQIA+ community as well friends and families came with placards, masks and costumes.
+This year's march demanded freedom and solidarity for Dalits, Muslims, women, disabled people, Kashmiris, people in the North-East, Adivasis, academics, filmmakers, and students.